Assassination of John F. Kennedy: Shooting

-Kennedy's limousine entered Dealey Plaza at 12:30 p.m.
-CST.
+Kennedy's limousine entered Dealey Plaza at 12:30 pm CST.
 Nellie Connally turned and commented to Kennedy, who was sitting behind her, "Mr. President, they can't make you believe now that there are not some in Dallas who love and appreciate you, can they?"
-Kennedy's reply – "No, they sure can't" – were his last words.
+Kennedy's reply—"No, they sure can't"—were his last words.

 From Houston Street, the limousine made the planned left turn onto Elm, passing the Texas School Book Depository.
 As it continued down Elm Street, multiple shots were fired: about 80% of the witnesses recalled hearing three shots.
 The Warren Commission concluded that three shots were fired and noted that most witnesses recalled that the second and third shots were bunched together.
 Shortly after Kennedy began waving, some witnesses heard the first gunshot, but few in the crowd or motorcade reacted, many interpreting the sound as a firecracker or backfire.
 (Note: After the first shot, witness Virgie Rachley—an employee at the Texas School Book Depository—reported seeing sparks on the pavement shortly behind the president's limousine.)

 Per the Warren Commission's single-bullet theory (top), one bullet caused Kennedy's nonfatal wound and Connally's wounds.
 Conspiracy theorists, neglecting that Kennedy was not directly behind Connally, claim that the trajectory required a "magic bullet" (bottom).

 Within one second of each other, Governor Connally and Mrs. Kennedy turned abruptly from their left to their right.
 Connally—an experienced hunter—immediately recognized the sound as that of a rifle and turned his head and torso rightward, noting nothing unusual behind him.
 He testified that he could not see Kennedy, so he started to turn forward again (turning from his right to his left), and that when his head was facing about 20 degrees left of center, he was struck in his upper right back by a shot he did not hear, then shouted, "My God.
 They're going to kill us all!"

 According to the Warren Commission and the HSCA, Kennedy was waving to the crowds on his right when a shot entered his upper back and exited his throat just beneath his larynx.
 He raised his elbows and clenched his fists in front of his face and neck, then leaned forward and leftward.
 Mrs. Kennedy, facing him, put her arms around him.
 Although a serious wound, it likely would have been survivable.

 According to the Warren Commission's single-bullet theory—derided as the "magic bullet theory" by conspiracy theorists—Governor Connally was injured by the same bullet that exited Kennedy's neck.
 The bullet created an oval-shaped entry wound near Connally's shoulder, struck and destroyed several inches of his right fifth rib, and exited his chest just below his right nipple, puncturing and collapsing his lung.
 That same bullet then entered his arm just above his right wrist and shattered his right radius bone.
 The bullet exited just below the wrist at the inner side of his right palm and finally lodged in his left thigh.